Directed by Joss Whedon

-- Continuity Nod: Spike drinks from the "Kiss the Librarian" mug used to feed him in "Something Blue".
+- Continuity Nod: Spike drinks from the "Kiss the Librarian" mug used to feed him in "Something Blue."
 Willow wants to float something bigger than a pencil ("Choices").

-- Crash into Hello: When Tara meets Willow (they'd seen each other earlier at a Wicca group but not talked).
+- Crash-Into Hello: When Tara meets Willow (they'd seen each other earlier at a Wicca group but not talked).
 Tara is pounding on doors trying to escape the Gentlemen when she literally runs into Willow, knocking them both over and giving her a Twisted Ankle which slows them in fleeing from the floating horrors.

 - Department of Redundancy Department: Willow suggests to the Wiccans that they try using actual magic for a change.
 They all give her a look, then one of them says: "Oh yeah, then we could all get on our broomsticks and fly around on our broomsticks."

 - Dreaming of Things to Come: Buffy while Asleep in Class.

 - Drowning My Sorrows: The banks are closed but the liquor stores are open.

 - Facial Dialogue: A matter of necessity given that everyone is mute.

 - Fairytale Motifs: Giles explicitly describes The Gentleman as "fairytale monsters" in his mute lecture.